yairbeer/programming-samples/README.md

 7. Write results to submission file

 ### model_over_time.R
+This script is for simulation of errors in positioning estimation over time while the mobile station is moving using weighted mean of crossings of couples of access points.
+The script gives the plots of x\(t\), y\(t\) and the 2D track, raw estimation and filtered over time estimation.

+Technologies:

+* ggplot2
+* time filter
+* R functions

 ### modeling_sample.R
 This script is consisted from several homework answers from week 4 of HarvardX - PH525.3x Advances Statistics for the Life Sciences on edx.org.